 The preceding chapter provides a detailed examination of the bicycle accommodation within the City of Rochester's primary street network, and identifies opportunities to restripe many of those roadways to include new bicycle lanes.
 Naturally, bike lanes are not the only type of bicycle facility that can encourage bicycling in Rochester.
 Furthermore, while arterial and collector streets are important for providing access to many destinations, provisions along local streets can also improve connectivity and make Rochester a better city in which to ride.
-Toward that goal, this chapter shifts the focus from recommendations tied to particular streets to recommendations at a broader City-wide level.
-Numerous bicycle facility types and other bicyclerelated treatments, both long-standing and recently innovated, are discussed.
+Toward that goal, this chapter shifts the focus from recommendations tied to particular streets to recommendations at a broader City-wide level, working toward the League of American Bicyclists' suggested goal that Rochester "continue to close gaps in the cycling network."
+Numerous bicycle facility types and other bicycle-related treatments, both longstanding and recently innovated, are discussed.
 In each case, the facility or treatment is described and recommendations are made regarding appropriate types of locations or settings for their implementation.
 Some combination of these facilities and treatments may be appropriate for some of the analyzed network segments indicated as needing more detailed study.
 The following facility types and treatments are included in this section:

-- shared lane markings ("sharrows");
+- Shared Lane Markings ("sharrows");

 - bike boulevards;

 - bike routes;

 - bike parking;

 - contra-flow bike lanes;

 - buffered bike lanes;

 - cycle tracks;

 - bike boxes;

 - colored bike lanes;

 - bicycle traffic signals; and

 - raised crossings.